vidorra/vws/PRODUCTION_SCRAPER_FIX_DEPLOYMENT.md

 - ✅ All 6 brands scrape successfully
 - ✅ Stable scraping without timeouts
 - ✅ Consistent results between local and production

+## 🔧 Fix Applied
+Due to Chrome installation failure in CapRover, we switched to Chromium:
+1. Replaced `google-chrome-stable` with `chromium` package
+2. Updated `PUPPETEER_EXECUTABLE_PATH` to `/usr/bin/chromium`
+3. Added `executablePath` configuration to all scrapers
+4. This approach is more reliable in containerized environments